Ho Wang Lee

 Ho Wang Lee (26 October 1928 – 5 July 2022) was a South Korean physician, epidemiologist, and virologist.
-He was the first person in the history of medicine to be the one chiefly responsible for all 3 of the following steps: (1) discovery of the virus causing a human disease, (2) development of a method of diagnosis for the disease, and (3) development of a vaccine against the disease.
+He was the first person in the history of medicine to be the one chiefly responsible for all three of the following steps: discovery of a virus causing a human disease, development of a method of diagnosis for the disease, and development of a vaccine against the disease.

 Biography

 Lee was born in Sinhung, Kankyōnan Province (South Hamgyong Province), Korea, Empire of Japan on 26 October 1928.
 He studied medicine at Seoul National University with an M.D. degree in 1954 and was awarded a doctorate at the University of Minnesota in 1959.
 From 1954 to 1972 he was a professor of microbiology at the Medical College of Seoul National University, as well as dean of the Medical College.
 From 1972 to 1994 he was the director of the Department of Virology of Korea University.
 From 1994 to his death he was the director of the ASAN Institute for Life Sciences in South Korea.